sgra64/mvn-fun/README.md

 java com.mycompany.app.App 3 27 1092 65536 10952347 100000039
 ```

-Output shows factors of `n` and an indicator of prime numbers:
+After implementation, output shows factors of `n` and an indicator of prime numbers:

 ```
 Hello Factors!